 They can be washed as frequently as every week, up to no longer than every six weeks, depending on their activity levels.
 With this smooth-coated breed, regular bathing is essential to minimize shedding and help maintain a healthy coat and skin.

-Are Great Danes Hypoallergenic?
+Are Great Danes hypoallergenic?

 No, Great Danes are not considered a hypoallergenic dog breed.
 However, their short coat tends to cause fewer allergic reactions.

-Great Dane Bark Sound
+Great Dane barking

 The Great Dane has a very loud, deep, far-carrying bark and is considered a very vocal breed.